My Account

 World Wildlife Fund, “68% Average Decline in Species Population Sizes Since 1970, Says New WWF Report,” Press Release, September 9, 2020.

-Hannah Ritchie and Max Roser, “Extinctions,” Our World in Data.org, accessed April 15, 2022.
+Hannah Ritchie and Max Roser, “Extinctions,” Our World in Data.org, accessed July 9, 2024.

 Intergovernmental Panel on Climate Change, “Special Report on Climate Change and Land: Chapter 4, Land Degradation,” August 2019.

-World Health Organization, “WHO-convened global study of origins of SARS-CoV-2: China Part,” April 6, 2021.
+World Health Organization, “WHO-Convened Global Study of Origins of SARS-CoV-2: China Part,” April 6, 2021.

-Swiss Re Group, “A fifth of countries worldwide at risk from ecosystem collapse as biodiversity declines, reveals pioneering Swiss Re Index,” Press Release, September 23, 2020.
+World Economic Forum, “Half of World’s GDP Moderately or Highly Dependent on Nature, Says New Report,” News Release, January 19, 2020; Swiss Re Group, “A fifth of countries worldwide at risk from ecosystem collapse as biodiversity declines, reveals pioneering Swiss Re Index,” Press Release, September 23, 2020.

-Torsten Kurth, Gerd Wübbels, Adrien Portafaix, et al., “The Biodiversity Crisis Is a Business Crisis,” Boston Consulting Group, March 2, 2021.
+Torsten Kurth, Gerd Wübbels, and Adrien Portafaix, et al., “The Biodiversity Crisis Is a Business Crisis,” Boston Consulting Group, March 2, 2021.

 Kurth, Wübbels, Portafaix, et al., “The Biodiversity Crisis Is a Business Crisis.”